 Please contact us.
 We are happy to answer your questions.

 Faculty Co-Advisor for the Duberstein Moot Court Competition

 Professor John Q. Barrett

 Senior Director of the Duberstein Competition

-Associate Directors of the Duberstein Competition
+Associate Competition Director of the Duberstein Competition

 Members of the Moot Court Honor Society hone their written and oral advocacy skills and gain practical research and writing experience by competing in a range of internal competitions held at St. John's School of Law and external competitions hosted at venues across the country.